SquareMill/staticizer/README.md

 * :log_level - Log level - defaults to INFO.
 * :valid_domains - Array of domains that should be crawled.
 Domains not in this list will be ignored.
 * :process_body - lambda called to pre-process body of content before writing it out.
+* :skip_write - don't write retrieved files to disk or s3, just crawl the site (can be used to find 404s etc.)

 ## Contributing